rowaldlab/PyNS/README.md

 The Python Neurostimulation Simulator (PyNS) is a Python-based computational framework for simulating interactions between neurostimulation paradigms and neural structures.

-The first public release of PyNS accompanies the publication [insert DOI link] and provides several tools to facilitate virtual prototyping of neurostimulation paradigms.
+This repository accompanies the bioRxiv preprint: [insert citation] and provides several tools to facilitate virtual prototyping of neurostimulation paradigms.
 These include the simulation of axonal responses to externally applied electric fields, homonymous monosynaptic transmission between somatosensory afferents and motor efferents, and several other utilities.

 Below, we provide brief instructions to install the PyNS framework, run example tests that reproduce selected published simulations, and set up the codebase for future exploration and development of neurostimulation paradigms.